KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 listening inwardly for what harmonizes with Source,
 and living outwardly in a way that reflects it.

+🌀◎

 ---

-### 26.14 **On Hypostatic Variability and Non-Numerical Structure — From Archetypal Convergence to Individuated Coherence**
+### 26.14 On Hypostatic Variability and Non-Numerical Structure — From Archetypal Convergence to Individuated Coherence

 While Theon (+1) and Nekron (−1)
 are expressed as mathematical emanations —